Your Italian Wedding in Tuscany

 Marriage in Other Places of Worship

-Getting married in Italy does not just mean the city of Florence itself and the Chaplain is happy to travel to other churches or chapels that are consecrated for Christian worship.
+Getting married in Tuscany does not restrict you to the city of Florence.
+The Chaplain is happy to travel to other churches or chapels in Tuscany and Emilia Romagna that are consecrated for Christian worship.
 It is important, however, to obtain the necessary permissions and to make clear that the ceremony would be conducted according to the rites of the Church of England.
-However, so many beautiful villas in Tuscany, which have their own chapels, are also locations for marriage and these are another option to consider carefully.
+There are also many beautiful villas in Tuscany and Emilia Romagna with their own chapels and these are another option to consider carefully.

 The Chapel of St Thomas the Apostle, Villa Montalbano